 3. Does it count towards volunteer hours or recreational interest?

-and participation gets added to your experience plus transcript (this is a transcript that includes all the extracurricular activities you have been involved in with Brock U); a great addition to any resume.
+By joining the society it will be considered as volunteering.
+This experience and participation gets added to your experience plus transcript (this is a transcript that includes all the extracurricular activities you have been involved in with Brock U) and is a great addition to your resume.